-The Columbia Tower: For one of the best views of Seattle and the surrounding region, head up to the Sky View Observatory on the 73rd floor of Columbia Center.
-For just under \$15 (or \$9 with student or military ID) you can take advantage of the tallest viewing area west of the Mississippi with 360 degree views of Mt Rainier, Bellevue, the Cascades, Elliott Bay, the Olympics, the Space Needle, and the city of Seattle.
+The Columbia Center Tower: For one of the best views of Seattle and the surrounding region, head up to the Sky View Observatory on the 73rd floor of Columbia Center.
+For just \$25 you can take advantage of the tallest viewing area west of the Mississippi with 360 degree views of Mt Rainier, Bellevue, the Cascades, Elliott Bay, the Olympics, the Space Needle, and the city of Seattle.
 You can't beat the view on a clear day, but even in the rain or fog you'll find plenty of great photo opportunities.
 For those with a fear of earthquakes and high winds, the Columbia Tower is equipped with viscoelastic dampers and triangle shaped bracing built to withstand hurricane force winds, making it one of the strongest and safest buildings in the Pacific Northwest.

 Seattle Art Museum: On the outskirts of the "downtown" area of Seattle, the Seattle Art Museum offers an indoor and outdoor art experience.
-Support this organization with \$20 to go inside and view their permanent collections and traveling exhibits from Frederic Remington and Latoya Ruby Frazier; or you can cross the street to the waterfront to enjoy Seattle's free public outdoor art in the Olympic Sculpture Park.
+Support this organization for \$20 (with student ID) to go inside and view their permanent collections and traveling exhibits from Frederic Remington and Latoya Ruby Frazier; or you can cross the street to the waterfront to enjoy Seattle's free public outdoor art in the Olympic Sculpture Park.